Over Easter weekend, we went to Prague and Dresden. I’ve been to Prague in the past but my last visit was about 25 years ago.

 It’s still a lovely city but it has changed a lot since then.
 You can find now the same cafés or international fashion boutiques as in other large cities in this world.

-We had for example tasty macaron at a Paul pâtisserie, coffee at Starbucks, sushi for lunch and went shopping at a Desigual store.
+We had, for example, tasty macaron at a Paul pâtisserie, coffee at Starbucks, sushi for lunch, and went shopping at a Desigual store.

-On the one hand this is very comfortable.
+On the one hand, this is very comfortable.
 Wherever you are, you get the best things of every country in every big city.
 But on the other hand places like Prague lose a lot of their uniqueness.
-25 years ago Prague was a city with a medieval atmosphere, nearly no international stores and lovely handicrafts sold on the streets.
+25 years ago Prague was a city with a medieval atmosphere, nearly no international stores, and lovely handicrafts sold on the streets.
 That’s gone now.

 Don’t get me wrong!
-It’s still worth a visit with all it’s lovely historic buildings.
+It’s still worth a visit with all its lovely historic buildings.
 And The Charles Bridge at sunset is still one of the great views in Europe.

-After two days in Prague we continued to Dresden, which is not far from Prague and one of my favored cities in Germany.
+After two days in Prague, we continued to Dresden, which is not far from Prague and one of my favored cities in Germany.